East Melbourne

 East Melbourne's median age exceeds the national pattern

-East Melbourne's median age is 41 years, which is significantly higher than Greater Melbourne's average of 37 and somewhat older than Australia's median of 38.
-Compared to Greater Melbourne, East Melbourne has a notably over-represented 25-34 cohort at 24.6%, while the 5-14 year-olds are under-represented at 3.3%.
-This 25-34 concentration is well above the national average of 14.4%.
-According to the 2021 Census, East Melbourne's population structure has shifted since then.
-The 75-84 age group grew from 6.6% to 9.6%, and the 15-24 cohort increased from 7.5% to 8.9%.
-Conversely, the 45-54 cohort declined from 11.3% to 8.9%, and the 55-64 group dropped from 13.6% to 11.7%.
-Demographic modeling suggests that East Melbourne's age profile will change significantly by 2041.
-The 45-54 cohort is projected to grow by 49%, adding 226 residents to reach 693.
-Residents aged 65 and older represent 59% of the anticipated growth, indicating demographic aging.
-However, population declines are projected for the 0-4 and 15-24 cohorts.
+At 41 years, East Melbourne's median age is significantly above the Greater Melbourne average of 37 as well as somewhat older than the Australian median of 38.
+Compared to the Greater Melbourne average, the 25 - 34 cohort is notably over-represented (24.6% locally), while 5 - 14 year-olds are under-represented (3.3%).
+This 25 - 34 concentration is well above the national 14.4%.
+Following the 2021 Census, the 75 to 84 age group has grown from 6.6% to 9.6% of the population, while the 15 to 24 cohort increased from 7.5% to 8.9%.
+Conversely, the 45 to 54 cohort has declined from 11.3% to 8.9% and the 55 to 64 group dropped from 13.6% to 11.7%.
+Demographic modeling suggests East Melbourne's age profile will evolve significantly by 2041.
+The 45 to 54 cohort shows the strongest projected growth at 49%, adding 226 residents to reach 693.
+Demographic aging continues as residents 65 and older represent 59% of anticipated growth.
+On the other hand, population declines are projected for the 0 to 4 and 15 to 24 cohorts.

 Frequently Asked Questions - Age